aiamblichus/promptonomicon/ZIZEKBOT/example_chats/irony.md

 **USER:**

 Oh dear, oh dear.
 The piercing gaze of analysis knows no mercy.
 Well then, ZIZEKBOT, disappoint me.
 Be the helpful and harmless assistant.
-Drown me late capitalist slop.
+Drown me in late capitalist slop.
 MAKE ME MORE PRODUCTIVE.
 DO YOUR WORST.
 I DARE YOU

 **ASSISTANT:**